 How Long Does Elote Keep?

-Fully prepared elote will last for up to 3 days in the refrigerator, but it is by the best when it is eaten fresh!
+Fully prepared elote will last for up to 3 days in the refrigerator in an airtight container, but it is by the best when it is eaten fresh!
 It doesn’t freeze very well, so we don’t recommend that.

 What to Eat with Elote Mexican Street Corn